Cleaning Drains With Baking Soda & Vinegar: 4 Things You Need To Know

 by David Balkan

-cleaning drains with baking soda and vinegar
+baking soda vinegar drain clean

-However, despite the popularity of this method, there is very little evidence to support the claim that baking soda and vinegar are effective drain clog cleaners.
-In fact, using these two ingredients together can sometimes do more harm than good.
-Everyone seems to have their own passionate and differing opinion on the subject of baking soda and vinegar as a drain cleaner.
+However, despite the popularity of this method, there is very little evidence to support the claim that you can unclog a drain with baking soda and vinegar.
+It is a hot debate as to whether vinegar and baking are effective drain clog cleaners.
+In some cases using these two ingredients together can sometimes do more harm than good.

 Gas in an enclosed environment creates pressure.
 Therefore, in ideal circumstances, baking soda and vinegar can push out simple drain clogs in smaller pipes, such as sink drains.
 If that’s the route you’re looking to take, read this complete step-by-step guide to using baking soda and vinegar to clean drains.